briancaine/ocaml-simplechat/README.md

 $ ./_build/default/src/sc_client.exe UI_MODULE PORT
 ```

+The two supported UI modules are:
+* text
+* web

+I started writing a fancier text interface using ANSITerminal (and the remnants are still in the repo), but it turned out to be much harder than I expected.
+I was kind of hoping for a "printf + colors" setup, but it's much more complicated than that.

+So instead I wrote a web UI that works decently enough.

 If you're using docker, the commands are the same, but you should prefix them with:
 ```
 $ docker run --rm -ti --net=host briancaine/ocaml-simplechat *rest of command as above*